LSAT

 FAQ

-Common questions about LSAT
+Common questions about the LSAT benchmark and leaderboard.

 LSAT (Law School Admission Test) benchmark evaluating complex reasoning capabilities across three challenging tasks: analytical reasoning, logical reasoning, and reading comprehension.
 The LSAT measures skills considered essential for success in law school including critical thinking, reading comprehension of complex texts, and analysis of arguments.